TheSongOfEnderion/josee/Chapters/Chapter 8 - Machine.md

 'But this material.
 Cement.
 Doesn't this mean.
 We will have a new era of construction?''

 From the side, Josee simply watched in silence.
-Wearing her leather pants and white long sleeve, she merely nodded.
+Wearing her simple yellow dress, she merely nodded.
+She turned to the side and saw two blocks made entirely of concerete.

 "...
-Alright, enough dallying, Schulga, hit the two concrete blocks until it breaks", Josee stood quietly before the concrete products.
+Alright, enough dallying, Schulga, hit the two concrete blocks until it breaks", Josee ordered.
 She almost looked unimpressed and even annoyed.

 Schulga nodded and took his mallet before slamming them repeatedly on the concrete block.
 After about five hits, the block started showing signs of cracking.